luisamueller0/BachelorProject/README.md

 1. Open two terminals:
    - One in the `frontend` folder.
    - One in the `backend` folder.
-2. In the both terminals, run:
+2. In both terminals run:
    ```bash
    npm start
 3. Open your web browser and navigate to http://localhost:4200 to access the website.